Free shipping on US orders over $50

 Reproduced from Uitto et al. 1989

-These fibrils will assemble into dense and compact bundles forming thick, regular fibers.
+These fibrils assemble into dense and compact bundles forming thick, regular fibers.
 These bundles connect to each other at various points due to interlacing, and these bundles increase in size the deeper you go in the dermis (Thakur et al. 2008).

 These fibrils are anchored to the basement membrane located between the dermis and epidermis, and then cells and macromolecules can anchor themselves to this collagen fibril scaffold.
 This is how collagen gives your skin its shape and also organizes the various components of the dermis.

+The basement membrane that is in between your dermis and your epidermis is mostly made up of Type 4 collagen which forms networks (sheets) rather than long fibrils (van der Rest and Garrone 1991, Bosman and Stamenkovic 2003).
 Type 5 and Type 6 collagens may also be found in the dermis and may play roles in cell migration and matrix assembly, while Type 7 collagen is a predominant component of anchoring fibrils between the Type 4 collagen in the basement membrane and the upper dermis (Uitto et al. 1989).

+So, what we commonly call "collagen" is actually collagen fibers — think of this as the finished product.
 To be more precise, what is made by fibroblasts is procollagen.
 Procollagen is where it all starts.

 What the heck is procollagen?
-So when you hear “pro-something” in a biology context it usually means a precursor, a building block, to that something.
-Like - you can say eggs are pro-omelet.
-Because Omelet is made from eggs.
+So when you hear "pro-something" in a biology context it usually means a precursor, a building block, to that something.
+Like — you can say eggs are pro-omelet.
+Because omelet is made from eggs.
 Likewise, collagen is made from procollagen.
+You might see procollagen also referred to as collagen peptides.
+That's because collagen is protein, and peptides are fragments of protein.

-Procollagen looks like a loose, single strand string.
+Procollagen looks like a loose, single strand string:

 procollagen

-As a next step, Enzymes take these loose strands of procollagen and braid them into collagen molecules.
+As a next step, enzymes take these loose strands of procollagen and braid them into collagen molecules.
 A finished collagen molecule is 3 procollagen strands braided together in a form called triple-helix.
 And once the braiding is done the ends are neatly trimmed off.

 collagen molecule triple helix

-Once we have a bunch of collagen molecules, they can be crosslinked together to form what’s called “fibrils”.
+Once we have a bunch of collagen molecules, they can be crosslinked together to form what's called "fibrils."
 And then when you bundle a bunch of collagen fibrils together you get collagen fibers.

 collagen fibrils

-And here is a picture taken from skin of a younger person between 18 and 29.
+And here is a picture taken from the skin of a younger person between 18 and 29.
 This image is showing a cross-sectional slice.

 collagen and fibroblast in young skin